emrakyz/emg_analysis/README.md

 # Organization
 - EMG Analysis is a concise but expressive name for the project since EMG only means Electromyography and it is only used to assess muscular response.
 - The project consists of 4 R scripts inside the `scripts` folder, and 1 `raw_data` folder inside the `data` folder, containing raw data for each muscle group.
 Then the script creates the `processed` folder inside the `data` folder but that directory and its contents are removed at the end because they are not necessary as an output but only used as intermediate files.
 - The user should only run the `00_main.R` script.
 The subsequent scripts are run automatically.
 The `01_clean.R` is to clean and the `02_transform.R` is to transform and the `03_visualize.R` is to visualize the data respectively.
 The naming is quite expressive and intuitive.
-On the other hand, neither for the folder names, nor for the file names; nothing but lowercased English alphanumeric characters and underscores are used to decrease the possibility of a filesystem problem and to increase compatibility.
+On the other hand, either for the folder names, or for the file names; nothing but lowercased English alphanumeric characters and underscores are used to decrease the possibility of a filesystem problem and to increase compatibility.

 # Data Cleaning
 The main cleaning steps included: